HakkaTjakka/blockstates/README.md

 From this file the names of textures used are retrieved that are placed in the blocks (+'s'!)

+Whole proces takes less then one second on average computer.

 Thank you pacman!